Faculty & Staff Directory

 Teaching Assistant Training, Chestnut Hill College

 In 2000, while helping her parents with their restaurant as she tried to figure out her career path, Anna met a sweet lady at a party hosted at her parent's restaurant who introduced Anna to Montessori.
 From there, Anna reached out to Gladwyne Montessori where she began as a substitute.
-Substituting turned into working with La Casa and Stepping Stones.
+Substituting turned into working with La Casa and the toddler program.
 Anna likes to spend her free time with her daughters and husband.
 They love outdoor activities: swimming, biking, hiking, and kayaking.
 Her favorite activity is Sunday Funday which usually entails finding a new restaurant to dine in.
 In her alone "free time," Anna loves going to Pure Barre classes.
 "It's so much fun and such a great workout."